National standards for a safer, more efficient rail system

 A second tier of common standards, rules and ways of working will provide a best practice approach to harmonising:

 National standards for train componentry will create economies of scale.
-This will encourage local manufacturers to enter the rail supply chain, creating more jobs.
-It will also make it cheaper for governments and industry to invest in new trains, infrastructure and encourage the uptake of new technologies and innovation.
+It will make it cheaper for governments and industry to invest in new trains and infrastructure.
+And encourage the uptake of new technologies and innovation.

-Greater consistency across operating rules and processes will make it simpler for people who work across networks to do their job.
-It will mean workers' skills are recognised across the country, and improve safety by reducing the risk of human error.
+More common operating rules and processes will mean workers' skills are recognised across the country and improve safety by reducing the risk of human error.

 Opportunities and obstacles to getting standards adopted